hyjin123/hyjin123/README.md

 ### I'm Sean :wave: :computer:

-- :man: I am a full-stack web developer with a background in Chemical Engineering and Software Renewals
+- :man: I am a full-stack web developer with a background in Chemical Engineering and Software Renewals.
+I am currently working at Best Buy providing computer solutions and recommendations to customers!

 - 🌱 I graduated from a Web Development Program at Lighthouse Labs, Inc.